xentac/fair_fight_scouter/README.md

 6. The script is now installed.
 Test it out by looking at different faction and member profiles.

+### Troubleshooting

+If you don't see the request for a limited API key, and you're using TamperMonkey on a Chrome based browser, then you're likely affected by a tampermonkey issue which requires developer mode to be enabled.
+Please follow the instructions on this link to enable it: [https://www.tampermonkey.net/faq.php?locale=en#Q209](https://www.tampermonkey.net/faq.php?locale=en#Q209) Otherwise ViolentMonkey is an alternative browser extension which seems to work well for both desktop and mobile (such as kiwi browser)

 ## TornPDA

 Try this link first.
-Clicking it should trigger TornPDA to prompt to install the script [tornpda://rdacted2.github.io/fair_fight_scouter/fair_fight_scouter.user.js](tornpda://rdacted2.github.io/fair_fight_scouter/fair_fight_scouter.user.js)
+Clicking it should trigger TornPDA to prompt to install the script [https://rdacted2.github.io/fair_fight_scouter/fair_fight_scouter.user.js](https://rdacted2.github.io/fair_fight_scouter/fair_fight_scouter.user.js)

+If that fails, try this link: [tornpda://rdacted2.github.io/fair_fight_scouter/fair_fight_scouter.user.js](tornpda://rdacted2.github.io/fair_fight_scouter/fair_fight_scouter.user.js)

-If that doesn't work then this second link may work instead: [tornpda://kwack.dev/script-install?scriptUrl=http%3A%2F%2Frdacted2.github.io%2Ffair_fight_scouter%2Ffair_fight_scouter.user.js&gmFix=false&override=raw](tornpda://kwack.dev/script-install?scriptUrl=http%3A%2F%2Frdacted2.github.io%2Ffair_fight_scouter%2Ffair_fight_scouter.user.js&gmFix=false&override=raw)
+If that fails, try this link: [https://kwack.dev/script-install?gmFix=false&scriptUrl=http%3A%2F%2Frdacted2.github.io%2Ffair_fight_scouter%2Ffair_fight_scouter.user.js](https://kwack.dev/script-install?gmFix=false&scriptUrl=http%3A%2F%2Frdacted2.github.io%2Ffair_fight_scouter%2Ffair_fight_scouter.user.js)

 If neither of those links work then please let rDacted know and try the following steps instead